 Prefabrication does not require that boxes of valves and fittings be sorted through and assembled at the customer’s locale, speeding the work to be done and minimizing site disruption.
 Our crew can be at the customer’s facility for a minimum amount of time, assembling pre-fabricated pipe runs, supports, skid packages, and vessels that fit perfectly and arrived where they were needed when the field crew needed them.

 This type of complete, efficient response has been developed based on our customer’s needs and reflects the most advanced thinking in our industry.
 We offer state-of-the-art virtual design and construction technology.
 We employ scanning technology, robotic total stations, and we have conducted extensive training.
 We’ve developed and assembled a broad array of 3-D models of pipe, valves, fittings, and refrigeration equipment in our database.
-We’ve constructed the processes and have an extensively trained team of experts, enabling the electronic transition from laser-generated models to computer-controlled fabrications on our shop floor.
+We’ve constructed the processes and have an extensively trained team of experts, enabling the electronic transition from laser-generated models to computer-controlled fabrications on our manufacturing floor.